MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/create-automation-tasks.md

 ## How do automation tasks differ from Azure Automation?

 Automation tasks are more basic and lightweight than [Azure Automation](/azure/automation/overview).
 You can only create an automation task at the Azure resource level.
-An automation task is a logic app resource that runs a workflow powered by the [multi-tenant Azure Logic Apps service](/azure/logic-apps/logic-apps-overview).
+An automation task is a logic app resource that runs a workflow powered by the [multitenant Azure Logic Apps service](/azure/logic-apps/logic-apps-overview).
 You can view and edit the underlying workflow by opening the task in the workflow designer after it has completed at least one run.

 In contrast, Azure Automation is a comprehensive cloud-based automation and configuration service providing consistent management across Azure and non-Azure environments.

 ## Pricing

 Creating an automation task doesn't immediately incur charges.
-Underneath, an automation task is powered by a workflow in a logic app resource hosted in multi-tenant Azure Logic Apps; thus, the [Consumption pricing model](/azure/logic-apps/logic-apps-pricing) applies to automation tasks.
+Underneath, an automation task is powered by a workflow in a logic app resource hosted in multitenant Azure Logic Apps; thus, the [Consumption pricing model](/azure/logic-apps/logic-apps-pricing) applies to automation tasks.
 Metering and billing are based on the trigger and action executions in the underlying logic app workflow.

 ## Prerequisites